 6. Clean the inside of a reusable straw with a pipe cleaner.

 Pour dish soap directly onto a pipe cleaner brush and push it through a grimy straw.
 Rinse thoroughly.
 If your straw is wide, use two pipe cleaners twisted together.

 7. Clean a hydration pack reservoir with bleach or baking soda and water.

-Add 2 tablespoons of baking soda or bleach to your Camelbak water bottle reservoir and fill with hot water.
+- Add two tablespoons of baking soda or bleach to your water bottle reservoir and fill with hot water.

-8. Freeze an empty Camelbak water bottle reservoir to avoid mold growth in between uses.
+8. Freeze an empty water bottle reservoir to avoid mold growth in between uses.

-9. Scrub grime out of your water bottle with rice.
+9. Scrub away grime or mold in water bottles with rice.

 10. Soak water bottle lids in a bleach and baking soda solution.

-Add 1 teaspoon baking soda and ½ teaspoon of bleach to a glass bowl, and fill with warm water.
-Stir to combine.
+- Add one teaspoon of baking soda and 1/2 teaspoon of bleach to a glass bowl.
+Fill with warm water.

-If you can, remove any of your water bottle lid’s parts and get into the crevices with a cotton swab soaked in isopropyl alcohol.
+If you need another method to clean your water bottle lid, here you go.
+Remove any of your water bottle lid’s parts and get into the crevices with a cotton swab soaked in isopropyl alcohol.